Master's Degree Programme

 In the second semester you follow the specialisation courses of the programme.

 The fourth semester is devoted to the final thesis.
 You may choose the topic of the thesis freely and so get a chance to concentrate on and specialise in a specific field of interest.
 The thesis may be written in collaboration with another student or it may be the result of your individual effort.
-When the thesis has been submitted, it is defended before the academic advisor as well as an external examiner.

 Please note that you must select the specific Master's degree programme, Business Intelligence, in the tabs just above the study diagram!

 At Aarhus BSS, we conduct research at the highest academic level.